mclausaudio/wdi-graphs/README.md

 Graphs can be **undirected** or **directed**.

 **Undirected**: if 6 was a friend of 4, 4 would likewise be a friend of 6.
-The relationship exists in both directions.
+The relationship exists in both directions :dancers:.

 **Directed**: if 6 has a crush on 4; doesn't necessarily mean 4 has to have a crush on 6.
 Feelings may not be reciprocal :broken_heart:.